 It was time for football.
 Fueled by beer on empty stomachs, no one felt any pain as we crossed the Charles to Harvard Stadium, a cement edifice that looked like a 19th century Greek temple from the outside.
 It was minuscule compared to Iowa State’s modern stadium with about a third the capacity.
 Welcome to the Ivy League.

-As we passed through the parking area, filled with alumni ‘tailgaters,’ we noticed that Campus Police were not enforcing the open alcohol container laws.
+As we passed through the parking area, filled with alumni ‘tailgaters,’ we noticed that Campus Police were not enforcing the open container laws.
 Only rowdy students were shut down.

 “It’s because the alumni contribute so much money,” Jack explained.
 I was sure he knew exactly what he was saying, privileged son of privileged families.

-“I’ve had so much fun here,” I gushed to him and giving him a quick hug.
+“I’m having so much fun here,” I gushed to him and giving him a quick hug.
 He beamed.
 Any scorn about the entitled rich made me feel like Dad, grumbling while he shopped on Rodeo Drive.
 Life had changed around me.
 I needed to make sure my values and scruples hadn’t changed as well.
 I could still taste the remnants of our Ritz dinner from Monday night.
 Surrounded by seven girls we made a scene walking into the student section in the end zone.
 Did they think old alums could out cheer drunken students?
 It wasn’t just the marching band that was out of touch.
 At least we were seated by the band.
 Several members came over and congratulated us on our show for making the Sitting Band count.
 They wanted to join.